cskemp/parity/README.md

 analysis/ includes two notebooks that create figures for the manuscript

-data/ includes data files for all domains considered
+data/ includes data files for all domains except for color.
+Color data are based on the `wcs` package prepared by jvosten.